efournier92/lggr/README.md

 ## Overview

-- _Facilitates capturing prospective and retrospective data in a handy Markdown syntax._
+- **Facilitates capturing prospective and retrospective data from your day in a handy Markdown syntax.**
-- Builds a daily TODO list with tasks from on a configuration file.
+- _Builds a daily prospective TODO-style list structure with tasks fed from a configuration file._
+- _Allows you to capture retrospective points of reference from each day of your life._

 ## Usage